ccie57654/coredns-unbound/README.md

 ## Building your own image

-1. For now you must clone the coreDNS repository and compile with the plugin yourself, then copy the coredns binary to this folder and build the image (soon i will put this into the build image process so you can just use this Dockerfile to publish by selecting the public version of coreDNS)
-2. Once that is completed you can publish the docker image wherever you want
+1. Have at least docker community edition installed on a linux host
+2. Clone this repo and cd into the directory
+3. run `DOCKER_BUILDKIT=1 docker build -t {image_name} ./`
+4. push to a repository if you want

 ## Notes